-Still, many proponents of orthodox visions of "representation as democratic" often believe that negative aspects of technology can be "mastered" through "democratically-deliberated rules" adopted by Parliaments.
-It is as if there was no other ways possible technological path: if one believes that technology is "endogenously embedded in the theory of evolution", it will likely follows that dominant technological trajectories appear as a given, a "fait accompli".
+or "mastered" through "democratically-deliberated rules" adopted by Parliaments (as an official of Interior Ministry in charge of Artificial Intelligence recently told me).
+For them, it is as if there was no other ways possible technological path: If one believes that technology is "endogenously embedded in the theory of evolution" (here I am quoting the same official), it will likely follows that dominant technological trajectories appear as a given, a "fait accompli".
 And once they exist, when companies are ready to market these products, it of course seems totally "reasonable" for them to use them to facilitate, streamline, scale up the work of intelligence and law enforcement agencies, in the name of efficiency, expediency, and cost minimization.